nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 Certain messages in the protocol are a response to a certain request.
 To make sure a response corresponds to a certain request, a `conversationID` is added to the request.
 Response type messages MUST add the same `conversationID` in the response.
 The `conversationID` is scoped to a connection.
 A node is free to choose the form of a `conversationID`, it MUST be unique during the lifetime of the connection.
-It MUST be valid for at least 10 seconds and no longer than 30 seconds.
+It MUST be valid for at least 10 seconds.
+It MUST be invalidated after 30 seconds of the last processed message.
+If a lot of messages have to be processed, it could take a while for a conversation to finish.
+To prevent a timeout during a long conversation, the timeout should be reset after handling of each valid message.

 If a node receives a response with a `conversationID`, it MUST match its contents with the original request.
 If a `conversationID` is unknown or if the response doesn't match the requirements, the message MUST be ignored.